 Working in higher education, we are always looking for ways to help the student academically and professionally.
 GaTA is a way for educators and administrators to come together and pool our ideas, techniques, and success stories.
 We do this mainly at our annual conference, the next of which will be on October 17, 2020, at the beautiful MGA Hatcher Conference Center in Macon, GA.

 Our goal is to have as many colleges represented as possible so that we can all share great ideas to take back to our respective tutoring centers.
 We are always looking for presenters who are willing to share their expertise and curious minds who want the best for their colleges.

 Our conference is not just for educators and administrators.
 Students can also benefit in a multitude of ways.
 Whether it is discovering their learning styles or adapting to the increasing presence of technology in higher education, GaTA offers growth for everyone.
 During the annual conference, we also host our Peer Tutor of the Year Award (TOY Award) as a way to spotlight an outstanding peer tutor.

-Additionally, GaTA hosts “Train the Trainer” every other year—an event specifically for administrators where we come together and focus on big picture items that we must consider in order to keep our centers running both efficiently and optimally.
+In addition to our annual conference, GaTA hosts Train the Trainer every other year—an event specifically for administrators where we come together and focus on big-picture items that keep our centers running both efficiently and optimally.
 This event also gives us time to reflect on the vision we have for our individual centers.
-This coming year, we’ll be congregating at Gordon State University on February 15th, 2019, and we encourage you to come out, learn a little something, and get to know GaTA a bit better.
+Our next Train the Trainer will be held in 2021.

-President of GaTA, 2018-2019
+President of GaTA, 2019-2020